ThePillenwerfer/dosbox-x-32-bit/README.md

 	sudo apt-get install automake libncurses-dev nasm libsdl-net1.2-dev libpcap-dev libfluidsynth-dev libavformat-* libswscale-* libavcodec-* libfreetype6* libsdl2-dev libsdl2-net-dev

 Now go to https://github.com/joncampbell123/dosbox-x and click the green *Code* button and choose *Download ZIP*.
 When that’s arrived open it and extract the files to a directory of your choosing.
-Open a terminal and cd into it.
+Open a terminal and cd into it and type:—

-To build the full version of DOSBox-X type:—

 	./build --enable-sdl2